Fios-Quest/YouTube-Scripts/src/iriss/015-threads.md

 Now we can start one thread, there's no stopping us!

-Modern schedulers can manage a _lot_ of threads at once, however, so far, we can only send data between a child thread and the parent that started it, and before and after that thread runs, not during.
+Modern schedulers can manage a _lot_ of threads at once, however, so far, we can only send data between a child thread and the parent that started it before and after that thread runs, not during.

 What if we want to communicate across multiple threads, or send data to a thread while its running?